irinatu17/Art-of-Tea/TESTING.md

 #### Verdict
 The bug was successfully fixed and evetually all the test passed.

 ### Save info field
+#### Bug
-During the testing phase in production there was found an issue with save_info checbox: despite not being ticked(meaning that a user does not want to save the shipping information to the profile), it always saved that information.
-As the first two steps of the Checkout form are handling via JavaScript, its "true" and "false" values were not recognisable by Python(were not equal to True and False).
+During the testing phase in production there was found an issue with save_info checbox: despite not being ticked(meaning that a user does not want to save the shipping information to the profile), it always saved that information anyway.
+As the first two steps of the Checkout form are handling via JavaScript, its "true" and "false" values were not recognisable by Python(were not equal to True and False), meaning it always returned True regardless user's actions.
+#### Fix
-To fix that few additional line od code was added to
+To fix that few additional lines of code was added to
 -  **stripe.js** file:
 `var saveInfo = document.getElementById('save_info').value;`
 - **checkout/views.py** file: